 4 Reasons to Incorporate Massage Therapy Into Your Workout

-Summer is finally saying goodbye for another year, so the tried-and-true fitness enthusiasts are hitting the gym this Autumn and taking advantage of the cooler weather.
+Winter is truely upon us and the tried-and-true fitness enthusiasts are hitting the gym and taking advantage of the cooler weather.
 Though you may be busy planning out your workout routines for the rest of the season, there’s a critical recovery method you’re likely overlooking—Massage Therapy!

 Indeed, many professional athletes and their coaches have sworn by the benefits of massage therapy for decades, with some professional teams even keeping a massage therapist on their payroll.

 So what wondrous effects do massages have for athletes and workout enthusiasts?

 1. Matters of the Mind– The key to any good performance lies in your overall mindset.
 Positivity and confidence begets extraordinary results that you can be proud of.
 But we’re all human and the everyday stressors of life can weigh on us even as we seek to escape them through healthy methods.
 Naturally, massage therapy has physiological effects, but its psychological benefits are vast and equally as important.
 Massage therapy has been shown to reduce anxiety and relieve stress and tension while simultaneously promoting relaxation by activating the parasympathetic nervous system .
 While undergoing your much-needed recovery, you’re increasing your dopamine and serotonin levels, and reducing the cortisol levels, which are directly linked to stress throughout the body.
 This relaxed state encourages better focus, aiding you in your next competition or workout.